 And yet when people’s answer was “oh I don’t like him… I don’t like her” actually they were tending to reflect a lot of their own negative personality type.

-So be aware when you’re asked in this social situation to describe someone else it’s really useful and important to be as positive as possible if you want to be seen positive yourself.
+So be aware when you’re asked in this social situation to describe someone else it’s really useful and important to be as positive as possible if you want to be seen as positive yourself.

 Links to the research will be on the website and if you’re interested and want to learn more about meetology, the behavioural science powering world-class people skills, head over to meetology.com and sign up to get these Meetology Minutes every week .